NunoAGoncalves/personal-website-HTML-CSS/README.md

-# Git_Tutorial_Website
+# my_Website
 This is a personal website.
-Throughout this project, I've used the Git Bash program to learn more about Git whilst also developing the website.
+I haven't finished development, but feel free to check it out if you want.